© Christopher Bazley, 2018

 |236||#44cccc||mediumturquoise *||Like X11 colour #48d1cc|

 |248||#88cccc||pearlaqua||Like Wikipedia colour #88d8c0|

 |252||#cccccc||lightgrey *||Like X11 colour #d3d3d3|

 * means that a colour has the same name as one of the standard X11 colours and closely resembles it.

 + means that a colour has the same name as one of the standard X11 colours but is significantly darker.

 Source code is only supplied for the command-line program.
-To compile and link the program you will also require an ISO 9899:1999 standard 'C' library, release 55 (or later) of CBLibrary, and a new library named 3dObjLib.
+To compile and link the program you will also require an ISO 9899:1999 standard 'C' library and four of my own libraries: 3dObjLib, CBUtilLib, StreamLib and GKeyLib.